Battle of Cape Esperance: Action

 As Gotō's ships endeavored to escape, Scott's ships tightened their formation and then turned to pursue the retreating Japanese warships.
 At 00:06, two torpedoes from Kinugasa barely missed Boise.
 Boise and Salt Lake City turned on their searchlights to help target the Japanese ships, giving Kinugasas gunners clear targets.
 At 00:10, two shells from Kinugasa exploded in Boises main ammunition magazine between turrets one and two.
 The resulting explosion killed almost 100 men and threatened to blow the ship apart.
 Seawater rushed in through rents in her hull opened by the explosion and helped quench the fire before it could explode the ship's powder magazines.
-Boise immediately sheered out of the column and retreated from the action.
+Boise immediately veered out of the column and retreated from the action.
 Kinugasa and Salt Lake City exchanged fire with each other, each hitting the other several times, causing minor damage to Kinugasa and damaging one of Salt Lake Citys boilers, reducing her speed.

 At 00:16, Scott ordered his ships to turn to a heading of 330° in an attempt to pursue the fleeing Japanese ships.
 Scott's ships, however, quickly lost sight of Gotō's ships, and all firing ceased by 00:20.
 The American formation was beginning to scatter, so Scott ordered a turn to 205° to disengage.